dominicstop/react-native-ios-context-menu/README.md

 <br>

 ### 1.1 Installation Notes
-This library is written in swift.
-If you are having trouble building your app after installing this library, try adding an empty swift file.
+This library is written in Swift.
+If you are having trouble building your app after installing this library, try adding an empty swift file:
 1. Open up your `ios/project.xcworkspace` project
-2. On the project navigator panel, right click on your project group (or another folder/group) and select "*New File...*" option
+2. On the project navigator panel (located on the right side of Xcode), right click on your project group (or another folder/group i.e the blue or yellow icons) and select the "*New File...*" option
-3. In the popup/sheet, select swift click **next** button
+3. In the popup sheet, select "Swift" as the template and then click the "*Next*" button
-4. In the "*Save As*" popup/sheet, rename the file if you want to and then click create
+4. A "*Save As*" popup sheet should appear and then click "*Create*" (you can rename the file first if you want to)
-5. If Xcode asks you to create a "*Objective-C Bridging Header*" choose *yes*
+5. If Xcode asks you to create a "*Objective-C Bridging Header*" choose *"Create Objective-C Bridging Header"*

 <br>